jmcdice/jmcdice.github.io/_posts/2025-03-27-halo-craft.md

 ### Minecraft Elements

-The game preserves the core building mechanics that make Minecraft so compelling:
+The game preserves the core building mechanics that make Minecraft so compelling (from Steven Lambert's project):

 - **Procedural World Generation** with various biomes (Tundra, Temperate, Jungle, Desert)
 - **Realistic Physics** with collision detection